Your Support Saves Lives

-One of the many ways that friends can choose to express their deep commitment to helping people with cancer and other chronic diseases is by making a planned gift to the Mederi Foundation.
+One of the many ways that friends can choose to express their deep commitment to helping people with cancer and other chronic diseases is by making a planned gift to Mederi Center.
 A planned gift is one that takes into account the specific financial goals and tax circumstances of a particular donor.
 Listed below are a number of the most common types of planned gifts:

 Gift By Check